Zuke's Mini Naturals Training Treats

 Small dogs need tiny, low-calorie treats (2-3 calories each) to avoid overfeeding during training sessions.
 Break larger treats into pea-sized pieces.

-At just 14-18 lbs, the Pug falls squarely in the small category, but their low energy level means they punch above their weight class when it comes to dog training treats requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 14-18 lbs, the Pug is firmly in the small category, but their low energy level means they punch above their weight when it comes to dog training treats.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Training Treats to Your Pug's Low-Energy Lifestyle